Charles Ferdinand, Duke of Berry: Biography

-At the start of the French Revolution he left France with his father, then Count of Artois, and served in the counter-revolutionary Army of Condé of his cousin, Louis Joseph, Prince of Condé, from 1792 to 1797.
-As a member of Conde's emigre army, he fought in the Rhine Campaign of 1796, and achieved particular distinction at the Battle of Emmendingen and the Battle of Schliengen.
+During the French Revolution, he left France with his father, then Count of Artois, and joined the counter-revolutionary Army of Condé of his cousin, Louis Joseph, Prince of Condé, serving from 1792 to 1797.
+He fought in the Rhine Campaign of 1796, and achieved particular distinction at the Battle of Emmendingen and the Battle of Schliengen.

 He afterwards joined the Russian army, and in 1801 took up his residence in England, where he remained for thirteen years.
 During that time he had a relationship with an Englishwoman, Amy Brown Freeman.
 The Encyclopædia Britannica Eleventh Edition (1911) described her as his wife, but that is highly unlikely.

 In 1814, the duke set out for France.
 His frank, open manners gained him some favour with his countrymen, and Louis XVIII named him commander-in-chief of the army at Paris on the return of Napoleon from Elba.
-He was, however, unable to retain the loyalty of his troops, and retired to Ghent during the Hundred Days war.
+He was, however, unable to retain the loyalty of his troops, and retired to Ghent during the Hundred Days.
 On 17 June 1816, following negotiations by the French ambassador, the Duke of Blacas, he married Princess Maria-Carolina of Naples (1798–1870), oldest daughter of then hereditary Prince Francis of Naples.

 Assassination of Charles Ferdinand, Duke of Berry, while departing a Parisian opera house at night.